 You might have a completely different experience with it.
 For me, the best bass lure is a spinnerbait, no matter what season it is.
-For you, it might be a soft plastic worm or a lipless crankbait, or whatever.
+For you, it might be a soft plastic worm, lipless crank, or even some live bait.

 Anyway, enough of that!
 Here’s some of the methodology behind the best summertime bass lures:

 So, what is it that makes spinnerbaits work so well in the summer?
 For one, it’s the presentation and the noise of their approach.
 These baits are loud, and they create a vibration through the water that triggers bass.

 Ideally, when you’re fishing bass in the heat of summer, you want to be as obnoxious as possible.
 Bass will strike even if they’re not feeding because they’re naturally ornery.
 If you can aggravate them enough, they will take the bait no matter what the situation.